Iquitos: Government

 within the district order.
 It is responsible for public education, correctional institutions, libraries, public safety, urban planning, regulation of all types of transportation, municipal tax collection, maintenance of public roads (asphalt, cleaning, etc..) and gardens, promoting culture and preservation of architecture and public places, among others.
 The Municipal Manager is responsible "to direct, coordinate, monitor and evaluate the technical, financial and administrative of the Municipality".

 The MPM has support bodies formed by the General Secretariat, the Office of Institutional Image, Administrative Management, Revenue Management and the General Office of Information.
 The line agencies are bureaucratic managers with a distinct role and have the function of carrying out the institution's mission, which includes the Territorial Conditioning, Sanitation and Environmental Health, Works and Infrastructure, Traffic and Public Transport, Social Development, Economic Development and Municipal Services.
 The MPM organizes the Municipal Ombudsman Service of Child and Adolescent.

 The mayor was Adela Jimenez, an architect, chosen by the National Jury of Elections to fill temporarily to Charles Zevallos who was suspended for health reasons.
 Jimenez was the first woman to hold the office of mayor provincial and Iquitos.
 Current mayor is Francisco Sanjurjo Dávila.

 The political geography of Iquitos consists of four districts or communes, each with a district municipality.
 Except for Iquitos District which does not have a district municipality and as such, the Provincial Municipality of Maynas also functions as its council district.
 The other districts are with a respective one: District Municipality of Punchna, the District Municipality of San Juan Bautista and the District Municipality of Belén.
 Each municipality has control in its own district, and each has a policy of urban planning that is created according to the state of its district.

+In 2025, Iquitos entered into its first sister city partnership with Lafayette, Colorado, following mutual municipal approvals earlier in the year and a formal signing ceremony in Lafayette that focused on cultural and educational exchange between the Peruvian Amazon and the Colorado Front Range.